The holiday season is well under way, which means your wallet will likely feel the pinch over the next few weeks.

 1. Pairing rewards with cash back sites and coupons

 “Using my Discover card, I have been able to save 5 percent cash back on qualifying purchases,” says Becky Beach, money saving expert and blogger at MomBeach.com.
 “When used in conjunction with Rakuten, I have been able to get even more cash back to reduce my holiday gift costs.”
-The Discover it® Cash Back earns 5 percent on rotating categories, up to the quarterly maximum, then 1 percent, with activation required.
+The Discover it® Cash Back earns 5 percent on rotating categories, up to the quarterly maximum of $1,500 on purchases, then 1 percent, with activation required.

 Additionally, “I enjoy using the Target REDcard to save 5 percent on purchases at Target,” she says.
 “When I combine their Cartwheel app, I save even more money on holiday gifts.”

 Taking just a few minutes to look for store coupons or searching for cash back offers from sites like TopCashback and Ibotta can quickly build your holiday savings, especially if you stack them with the rewards you’re already earning with credit cards.